jakebathman/Time-Sheet-Planner/README.md

 ### Time-Sheet-Planner

 This is a tool used internally at Collin County HLS to manage PeopleSoft time for employees.
-The current version is v7.1 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/
+The current version is v7.3 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/

 ========

 ### Changelog

+**v7.3 (released 9/23/2013)**
+* Added drop-down for time off type selection
+* Minor reformatting of main sheet

+**v7.2 (unreleased)**
+* Added drop-down for time off type selection
+* Minor reformatting of main sheet

 **v7.1.2 (released 9/4/2013)**
 * Minor bug fix with entering time into Time Off Form sheet